VeriFuzzy: A Dynamic Verifiable Fuzzy Search Service for Encrypted Cloud Data: Introduction

 \section{Introduction}

-The explosive growth of digital data in enterprises has driven the widespread outsourcing of data to cloud platforms~\cite{flexera2023cloud}.
-While cloud outsourcing reduces storage costs and improves scalability~\cite{r1}, it introduces serious concerns regarding data confidentiality, search efficiency, and result trustworthiness.
+The global digital transformation is driving the widespread outsourcing of data to cloud platforms~\cite{flexera2023cloud}.
+While cloud data services reduce storage costs and improve scalability~\cite{r1}, their inherent characteristics such as openness, centralization, and lack of regulation have raised serious concerns about cloud data security, especially in sensitive areas such as healthcare, finance, and government affairs~\cite{yan2023dynamic,zhang2023backward,Zhang2018Searchable}.
 Traditional encryption, though effective in preventing data breaches~\cite{thales2023datathreat}, significantly impairs the ability to perform efficient keyword-based search, which is essential for ensuring timely data access and maintaining quality of service.

-Searchable Encryption (SE) enables searching over encrypted data without revealing its contents~\cite{song2000practical}.
-This technology has evolved to support fuzzy keyword matching~\cite{wang2014privacy} and dynamic updates~\cite{kamara2013parallel}, two features that are essential in real-world applications.
-However, existing solutions still struggle to simultaneously achieve three critical goals: